-If you have received a letter from the Michigan or Florida licensing Board, or are aware of an investigation into your conduct, we urge you to call us immediately.
-We can help you determine the best course of action and, if necessary, represent you before the medical licensing board or administrative hearing.
+Whatever the allegations against you, we know you worked hard for your medical license, and our medical license defense attorneys want to help you protect it.
+If you have received a letter from the Board of Medicine, or are aware of an investigation into your conduct, we urge you to call our medical license defense attorneys immediately.
+We can help you determine the best course of action and, if necessary, represent you before the medical board or administrative law judge.
+We would be honored to help you protect your medical license and help minimize the damage caused by allegations that threaten your medical license and career.